Texas LLC: how to start an LLC in Texas

 Resources Available

-- Texas Secretary of State: Comprehensive filing guides and online services
+- Texas Secretary of State: Official filing and compliance information

-- Texas Comptroller: Tax guidance and business resources
+- Texas Comptroller: Tax information and business resources

-- SCORE mentors: Free business counseling and workshops
+- SCORE Texas: Free business mentoring and workshops

-A: Online filings typically process within 1-2 business days, while mail filings take 5-7 business days.
-Expedited processing options are available for additional fees, with same-day processing possible for online submissions.
+Online filings through SOSDirect typically process within 1-3 business days, while mail filings take 5-7 business days.
+Expedited processing options are available for faster turnaround times.

-A: Yes, you can serve as your own registered agent if you’re at least 18 years old and maintain a physical address in Texas.
-However, using a professional service provides privacy benefits and ensures reliable document receipt.
+Yes, if you’re a Texas resident with a physical address in the state.
+However, using a professional registered agent service provides privacy benefits and ensures reliable document handling.

-Q: What’s the difference between member-managed and manager-managed LLCs in Texas?
+4. What’s the difference between franchise tax and income tax in Texas?

 Conclusion